Pets aren’t just for Christmas. ¡Merry Christmas!

 For the creation of sculptures I always use modelling chocolate.
 You can make it yourself with my modelling chocolate recipe.
 If you’re kind of lazy, you can buy it instead of making it, but it’s more expensive.

 Let’s begin with the shape of the head: put the eyes, already painted, and cover the ball with modelling chocolate.
 Give it a pointed shape in order to make the snout of the dog.
 Provisionally place the ears (they will serve as a guide to define the head).

 Once you’ve placed all the elements, it’s time to start determining the shapes of the jaw, the eyes and the snout.
 It seems easy, but the head of a greyhound is, in fact, a bit complicated, specially if you try to place the facial elements as in a human face.
 It may seem like a truism, but the sculpting instinct may get you to use the human face as a reference.
-I used the modelling tools by Cerart, the best tools in the market for sculptures with chocolate.
+I used the modelling tools by Cerart, the best tools in the market for chocolate sculptures.

 So as not to fall into error, consider these next points:

 - The eyes are the most distant parts of the horizontal axis.
 They’re really prominent, unlike human eyes, which are under the eyebrows and surrounded by flesh.

 - Greyhounds have a split line in the middle of the face, as a result of the nasal septum.
 In addition, they have big muscles on the cranium, divided in two, like the cerebral hemispheres.